Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Model Comparison and Conclusions

-As previously noted, the total measurement of geoneutrino signals at JUNO comprises two parts, a lithosphere contribution and a mantle contribution, with the mantle contribution being predicted on the basis of various assumptions in relation to the distribution of HPE.
-All published expected geoneutrino measurements at JUNO use values that are based on geochemical assumptions.
-However, there are three classes of compositional estimates--cosmochemical\cite{Neill2008,Palme2003}, geochemical\cite{Arevalo2009,McDonough1995}, and geodynamical\cite{Turcotte2002}, all of which give different abundances of HPEs, and which are also denoted as Low-Q (low radiogenic power), Middle-Q (middle radiogenic power) and High-Q (High radiogenic power) \cite{Sramek2013}.
-In Table.\ref{tab:totcontri}, the mantle contribution is mainly based on the geochemical model.
-The mantle results of the cosmochemical and geodynamical models(from Table 4 in \v{S}r{\'a}mek et.al.(2013)\cite{Sramek2013}) were also added to the lithosphere contribution, while the total expected geoneutrino signals at JUNO using different mantle models are shown in Fig.\ref{fig:comparetotal} with the crustal model being JULOC-I. In this paper,uncertainty was not included in the mantle assumptions, with the error bar being derived only from the lithosphere parts as outlined in Table.\ref{tab:totcontri}.
-The 10-year precision level of geoneutrino measurement at JUNO is also plotted as shaded areas in Fig.\ref{fig:comparetotal}.
-The mean value of the pink-shaded area is based on the cosmochemical mantle model, the red-shaded area on the geochemical mantle model and the blue on the geodynamical mantle model.
-The 10-year experiment precision is 5\% \cite{Han:2016geoPotential}.
+Table \ref{tab:totcontri} shows that the mantle contribution is mainly based on the geochemical model.
+The lithosphere contribution is added to the mantle results of the cosmochemical and geodynamical models (from Table 4 in \v{S}r{\'a}mek et al. (2013) \cite{Sramek2013}).
+The total expected geoneutrino signals at JUNO using different mantle models are shown in Fig. \ref{fig:comparetotal}, with the crustal model being JULOC-I. This paper did not include uncertainty in the mantle assumptions, and the error bar was derived only from the lithosphere parts as outlined in Table \ref{tab:totcontri}.
+The 10-year precision level of geoneutrino measurement at JUNO is plotted as shaded areas in Fig \ref{fig:comparetotal}.
+The pink-shaded area represents the mean value of the cosmochemical mantle model, the red-shaded area represents the geochemical mantle model, and the blue-shaded area represents the geodynamical mantle model.
+The 10-year experimental precision is 5\% \cite{Han:2016geoPotential}.

-As Fig.\ref{fig:comparetotal} shows, the different mantles also produce different expected geoneutrinos at JUNO.
-So, to distinguish between the different mantle models sufficient experiment data is required, as is enhanced accuracy of crustal models.
-With 10 years of data, JUNO will have collected sufficient data to improve the precision level of measurement to 5\%, and the JULOC-I model gives the lowest error 11\% currently.
-Both of these provide JUNO with an opportunity to distinguish different mantle models.
-Looking into the future, a higher accuracy crustal model will still be required, not only to test different mantle models, but also to constrain the \text{U/Th} ratio.
+Fig. \ref{fig:comparetotal} shows that different mantle models produce distinct expected geoneutrinos at JUNO.
+Therefore, sufficient experimental data is necessary to distinguish between the different mantle models and to improve the accuracy of crustal models.
+With 10 years of data, JUNO will collect enough data to improve the precision level of measurement to 5\%.
+Currently, the JULOC-I model provides the lowest error at 11\%.
+Both of these aspects offer JUNO the opportunity to differentiate between different mantle models.
+Looking into the future, a higher accuracy crustal model will still be necessary not only to test different mantle models but also to constrain the \text{U/Th} ratio.